Currency:

 ExpiresByType application/javascript "access plus 1 month"

-This status is not seen as often as its 301 and 302 counterparts, but after reading "please clear the cache to see the changes", we can assume that this code is responsible.
+ExpiresByType text/javascript "access plus 1 month" This status not as common as it is 301 and 302 are brothers, but reading "please clear the cache to see the changes" suggests that this code is responsible.

 What should we do in this case?

-Reload page?
+Refresh page?
 Close the site and open it again?

 No. Generally speaking: